chx9/labelme2coco/readme.md

 2. define labelme_path where data stores(.jpg images and json files)

-3. define saved_coco_path where data in coco format stores
+3. define saved_coco_path where generates to